The Williams Family of Wapping

 before King Edward VII.

 In 1901 Dalby was at the Gun Hotel, 75 High Street Wapping.
 He was recorded as a commercial agent living with his extended family including Henrietta and Eleanor, my grandmother.
 Neither Henrietta nor Eleanor was recorded as being employed.
-He apparently moved to Croydon a few years later, and died there in 1933.
+He moved to Croydon a few years later, and lived there until 1933.